vserova/book/pages/ch_objmgr.md

 #### CSeqMap important methods

--   <span class="nctnt ncbi-func">GetSegmentsCount</span> - returns the number of segments in the Seq-map.
+-   `GetSegmentsCount` - returns the number of segments in the Seq-map.

--   <span class="nctnt ncbi-func">GetLength</span> - returns the length of the whole Seq-map.
+-   `GetLength` - returns the length of the whole Seq-map.

--   <span class="nctnt ncbi-func">GetMol</span> - returns the molecule type for real bioseqs.
+-   `GetMol` - returns the molecule type for real bioseqs.

--   <span class="nctnt ncbi-func">begin</span>, <span class="nctnt ncbi-func">Begin</span>, <span class="nctnt ncbi-func">end</span>, <span class="nctnt ncbi-func">End</span>, <span class="nctnt ncbi-func">FindSegment</span> - methods for normal Seq-map iteration (lower case names added for compatibility with STL).
+-   `begin`, `Begin`, `end`, `End`, `FindSegment` - methods for normal Seq-map iteration (lower case names added for compatibility with STL).

--   <span class="nctnt ncbi-func">BeginResolved</span>, <span class="nctnt ncbi-func">FindResolved</span>, <span class="nctnt ncbi-func">EndResolved</span> - force resolving references in the Seq-map.
+-   `BeginResolved`, `FindResolved`, `EndResolved` - force resolving references in the Seq-map.
 Optional arguments allow controlling types of segments to be shown and resolution depth.

--   <span class="nctnt ncbi-func">ResolvedRangeIterator</span> - starts iterator over the specified range and strand only.
+-   `ResolvedRangeIterator` - starts iterator over the specified range and strand only.

--   <span class="nctnt ncbi-func">CanResolveRange</span> - checks if necessary data is available to resolve all segments in the specified range.
+-   `CanResolveRange` - checks if necessary data is available to resolve all segments in the specified range.

 See the [CSeqMap API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeqMap.html) for an up-to-date list of all methods.